Medically reviewed on Sep 10, 2018

-IV: Prior to administration, dilute to 50 mL (children <30 kg) or 100 mL (children ≥30 kg and adults) by slowly adding to 0.9% or 0.45% sodium chloride.
+IV: Prior to administration, dilute to 50 mL (children <30 kg) or 100 mL (children ≥30 kg and adults) by slowly adding to NS or 1/2NS.
 Use only the vials to prepare IV infusion solutions; do not use prefilled SubQ syringes to prepare IV solutions.
-Withdraw equal volume of 0.9% or 0.45% sodium chloride to the volume of tocilizumab required for dose; slowly add tocilizumab dose into infusion bag or bottle.
+Withdraw equal volume of NS or 1/2NS to the volume of tocilizumab required for dose; slowly add tocilizumab dose into infusion bag or bottle.
 Gently invert to mix (avoid foaming).
 Diluted solutions are compatible with polypropylene, polyethylene (PE), polyvinyl chloride (PVC), and glass infusion containers.
 Allow diluted solution to reach room temperature prior to infusion.

 IV: Allow diluted solution for infusion to reach room temperature prior to administration; infuse over 60 minutes using a dedicated IV line.
 Do not infuse other agents through same IV line.
 Do not administer IV push or IV bolus.
 If additional doses are necessary for the management of cytokine release syndrome, the interval between doses should be at least 8 hours.
 Do not use if opaque particles or discoloration is visible.

 SubQ: Administer the full amount in the prefilled syringe.
 Allow to reach room temperature prior to use.
 Do not use if particulate matter or discoloration is visible; solution should be clear and colorless to pale yellow.
 Rotate injection sites; avoid injecting into moles, scars, or tender, bruised, red, or hard skin.
 After proper training, patients may self-inject, or the patient's caregiver may administer tocilizumab; prefilled syringe is available for use by patients (self-administration).
 Do not administer subcutaneously for the treatment of systemic juvenile idiopathic arthritis.